 It is very important that everyone thinking about adopting a new pet knows about this disease and its symptoms in order to be able to detect it.
-Because cats who are FIV carriers can be prevented from passing the virus on to other felines, knowing a few basic steps for caring for a cat is enough for cats to live together perfectly and risk-free.

 What is feline immunodeficiency virus?